 UniSource Energy Services is installing meters at homes and businesses that can be read remotely through low-energy wireless communications equipment.
 The following questions and answers offer more information about this technology.

-AMR meters offer an accurate, affordable way to measure energy usage.
+AMR meters offer an accurate, affordable way to measure consumption of natural gas and energy usage.
 While our traditional electromechanical meters must be inspected visually each month, usage data from AMR meters can be forwarded to us automatically through a fixed network or gathered quickly and easily by UES meter readers driving nearby in vehicles equipped with a remote collector.

 AMR meters also make it easy to gather usage data more frequently than once a month.
-Aggregated hourly readings from AMR meters can be used to track energy use levels in certain areas, helping utilities plan for system improvements.
+Aggregated hourly readings from AMR meters can be used to track natural gas and energy use levels in certain areas of town, helping utilities plan for system improvements.
 AMR meters also could give customers an opportunity to view their usage data on a daily or even hourly basis, although UES has no such plans at present.

 UES and others in the utility industry would not describe AMR meters as smart meters.
 So-called smart meters typically feature two-way communications and can be equipped to relay data to and from air conditioners, refrigerators and other specially equipped devices within a customer's home or business.

 Our AMR meters send out readings approximately every 30 seconds.
 Because these communications last only a few milliseconds, the meters are typically communicating for less than two and a half minutes in a 24-hour period.

 Is there any reason to be concerned about exposure to RF signals from AMR meters?

 The brief wireless signals from UES’ AMR meters have a much lower power density than emissions from Wi-Fi, cellular phones or other common RF sources.
 The meters operate at energy levels that are less than 1/100 of 1 percent of the RF exposure limit specified by the Federal Communications Commission (FCC).